ghga-de/nf-platypusindelcalling/README.md

 <!-- TODO nf-core: Add bibliography of tools and data used in your pipeline -->

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

-You can cite the `nf-core` publication as follows: